djgrant/redux-react-workshop/README.md

 </ul>
 ```

-How would you represent this as a hash?
+How would you represent this as an object?

 ```js
 {